ACAM2000 Smallpox Description

 ACAM2000 is a live vaccinia virus, a replication-competent vaccine, to protect against smallpox disease.
 The vaccine does not contain the variola virus and cannot cause smallpox.
 However, It contains the vaccinia virus, which belongs to the poxvirus family, genus Orthopoxvirus.

 The vaccinia virus may cause rash, fever, and head and body aches.

 ACAM2000 is indicated for active immunization against smallpox disease for persons determined to be at high risk for smallpox infection.

 Smallpox vaccines are no longer routine, although some soldiers and laboratory workers still are inoculated.

-Smallpox was eradicated in 1979 but many experts fear that samples of the virus, which kills at least 30 percent of its victims, were developed into biological weapons in countries such as Iraq and of the former Soviet Union.
+Smallpox was eradicated in 1979, but many experts fear that samples of the virus, which kills at least 30 percent of its victims, were developed into biological weapons in countries such as Iraq and the former Soviet Union.

 In May, an FDA advisory panel said the vaccine was safe and effective but should only be used when there was a high risk of exposure to smallpox.

 The U.S. government began stockpiling smallpox vaccine after the Sept.
 11 attacks.